Frequently Asked Questions

 This year the Atlas test will also be offered to homeschoolers but details on test sites are not yet available.

-Test scores must be submitted no later than June 30, 2026 via an upload sent to your email by the ADE office.
+Test scores must be submitted no later than June 30, 2026 via an upload sent to your email by the ADE office for this current school year.

 We have test reviews on THIS page and will continue to add reviews as they are received to help with you test selection decision.